BarbyKelly/blog/README.md

 - Double rainbow: taken by the developer

-- Flowers drawing by developer's daughter Aoife, made in school
+- Flowers drawing by developer's 10 year old daughter Aoife, made in school

-- Penguin drawing by developer's daughter Ciara, made in school
+- Penguin drawing by developer's 6 year old daughter Ciara, made in school

 - Beach: taken by the developer, Fenit, Co.
 Kerry, Ireland